 - 1. Both Complainants and Respondents have the right to appeal (1) a dismissal of a Formal Complaint, or any allegations therein and (2) a determination regarding responsibility. - 2.
-To appeal, a party must submit their written appeal within 5 business days of being notified of the decision, indicating the grounds for the appeal. - 3.
-The limited grounds for appeal are: - a.
+To appeal, a party must submit their written appeal to the Title IX Coordinator within 5 business days of being notified of the decision, indicating the grounds for the appeal. - 3.
+The Title IX Coordinator will submit the appeal to the Vice President for Human Resources.
+The Vice President for Human Resources, or their designee, shall not have served as the Title IX Coordinator, Title IX investigator, Hearing Chair or advisor to any party in the case. - 4.
+Grounds for appeal of the dismissal of a Formal Complaint and determination of violation are limited to the following: - a.
 Procedural irregularity that affected the outcome of the matter (i.e. a failure to follow the institution's own procedures); - b.
 New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter.
-Please be advised that a party's failure to attend a hearing or provide information during a hearing does not constitute grounds for appeal on the basis of new information.

-- c.
-The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias. - 4.
-The implementation of sanctions may be delayed when the employee files an appeal - 5.
-The original finding and sanction(s) will stand if the appeal is not timely or is not based on the grounds listed above, and such a finding and sanction(s) are final. - When a party requests an appeal, the other party (parties) will be notified of the appeal and grounds and given an opportunity to respond with a written statement submitted to the Vice President for Human Resources or designee within five (5) business days of the notification.
+A party's failure to attend a hearing or provide information during a hearing does not constitute grounds for appeal on the basis of new information; - c.
+The Title IX Coordinator, investigator(s), or Hearing Chair had a conflict of interest or bias. - 5.
+The original determination will stand if the appeal is not timely or is not based on the grounds listed above. - 6.
+When a party requests an appeal, the other party (parties) will be notified of the appeal and grounds and given an opportunity to respond with a written statement submitted to the Title IX Coordinator within five (5) business days of the notification.
 The written response must be received by 11:59pm on the fifth business day. - 7.
-The Vice President for Human Resources, or designee will review the appeal and any subsequent responses and render a decision, in writing to all parties, within ten (10) business days of the final submittal deadline.
-There will be no further appeal. - 8.
+The Vice President for Human Resources, or their designee, will review the appeal and any subsequent responses and render a decision, in writing to all parties, within ten (10) business days of the final submittal deadline. - 8.
 Appeals are not intended to be full re-hearings of the complaint.
-Appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the grounds for appeal. - 9.
-The submission of appeal stays any sanctions for the pendency of an appeal.
-Supportive Measures and remote learning opportunities/administrative leaves and suspensions with pay for employees remain available during the pendency of the appeal. - 10.
+Appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the grounds for appeal.

+- 9. The submission of appeal halts any sanctions until a decision is reached on the appeal.
+Supportive and Interim Measures, including remote learning opportunities/administrative leaves and suspensions with pay for employees remain available during the pendency of the appeal. - 10.
 If a party appeals, the University will as soon as practicable notify the other party in writing of the appeal, however the time for appeal shall be offered equitably to all parties and shall not be extended for any party solely because the other party filed an appeal. - 11.
 Outcome of appeal will be provided in writing simultaneously to both parties, and include rationale for the decision. - 12.
-The decision of the Appeal is the final action of the University.
+The decision of the Appeal is the final action of the University in regards to the determinaton of a violation.

 VII.
-Training
+TRAINING

-The Title IX Coordinator, Deputy Title IX Coordinator for Students, investigators, hearing panel members, any person who facilitates informal resolution, and any person who resolves an appeal, shall receive training on the definition of Sexual Harassment and Sexual Assault, the scope of the Title IX Grievance Policy and Procedures.
-William Paterson University Police officers are trained to investigate and assist victims of sexual assault, dating violence, stalking, and domestic violence.
+The Title IX Coordinator(s), investigators, Hearing Chair, any person who facilitates alternative resolution, and any person who resolves an appeal, shall receive training on the definition of Sexual Harassment, the scope of the Title IX Grievance Policy and Procedures, how to conduct an investigation, how to conduct a hearing, appeal, alternative resolution, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest and bias.